nodejs/node/doc/guides/technical-priorities.md

 ## Support for features from the latest ECMAScript spec

 JavaScript developers are a fast moving group and need/want support for new ES JavaScript features in a timely manner.
-It is important that Node.js continue to provide support for up to date ES versions in order to remain the runtime of choice and to ensure its continued growth for the next 10 years.
+Node.js must continue to provide support for up to date ES versions in order to remain the runtime of choice and to ensure its continued growth for the next 10 years.